stanfordpython/python-labs/lab4-functionalprogramming.md

 from functools import reduce

 def fact(n):
     # Your implementation here: Use reduce, an operator, and only one line!

+fact(3)  # => 6
+fact(7)  # => 5040
 ```

 #### Custom comparison for `sort`, `max`, and `min`

 Python defaults to ordering sequences by a default ordering.
 For instances, strings sort alphabetically, and tuples sort lexicographically.
 Sometimes, however, we need to sort based on a custom key value.
-In Python, we can supply an optional `key` argument to `sorted(seq)`, `max(seq)`, `min(seq)`, and `seq.sort()` which determines the values used for primarily ordering elements in a sequence.
+In Python, we can supply an optional `key` argument to `sorted(seq)`, `max(seq)`, `min(seq)`, and `seq.sort()` to determine the values used for ordering elements in a sequence.
+In Python, these default sorting tools are guaranteed to be stable.

 For example: